RESPONSIBILITIES

 Three horizons of professional development from current skills to future mastery

-• AI fluency development
+• Systems fluency development

 • Strategic thinking skills